EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

 **Stakeholders**: End-users and Developers

-Users engage with the Application Hub’s SaaS products designed for in-depth interaction, analysis, and execution of EO applications:
+Users engage with the Application Hub's SaaS products designed for in-depth interaction, analysis, and execution of EO applications:

 - **Interactive Graphical Applications (IGAs)**: Containerised applications for geospatial data exploration.
 - **Web Apps and Notebooks**: Specialised tools for data analysis and visualisation.